Topic

 .run()

-Note This example uses the Swim library via SagaSwimRenderer to create type-safe HTML.
-If you prefer to work with Mustache-type HTML template files, check out SagaStencilRenderer.
+Note This example uses the Swim library via SagaSwimRenderer to create type-safe HTML, but more template languages are supported.
+Check GetSaga.dev for a complete list of available plugins, or browse the saga-plugin tag on GitHub.
 The Architecture document has more information on how Saga works.

 Custom metadata

-Let’s look at an example markdown article, /content/articles/first-article.md:
+Let’s look at an example Markdown article, /content/articles/first-article.md:

 ---